pipo99/InfinitIMO/README.md

 8.1 After change the correct URL of each service please run again the solution

+NOTE: If you are unable to create the databases through the migrations, I attach 3 backups of the databases so that you can restore them

 *************************************************************************************************************************************************
 *****************************										POST MAN COLLECTION								*****************************